scala/scala3/docs/docs/reference/experimental/canthrow.md

 val g = escaped(1, 2, 1000000000)
 g()
 ```
 the result will be a `LimitExceeded` exception thrown at the second line where `g` is called.
-What's missing is that `try` should enforce that the abilities it generates do not escape as free variables in the result of its body.
-It makes sense to describe such scoped effects as _ephemeral abilities_ - they have lifetimes that cannot be extended to delayed code in a lambda.
+What's missing is that `try` should enforce that the capabilities it generates do not escape as free variables in the result of its body.
+It makes sense to describe such scoped effects as _ephemeral capabilities_ - they have lifetimes that cannot be extended to delayed code in a lambda.

 # Outlook

-We are working on a new class of type system that supports ephemeral abilities by tracking the free variables of values.
+We are working on a new class of type system that supports ephemeral capabilities by tracking the free variables of values.
 Once that research matures, it will hopefully be possible to augment the language so that we can enforce the missing properties.

 And it would have many other applications besides: Exceptions are a special case of _algebraic effects_, which has been a very active research area over the last 20 years and is finding its way into programming languages (e.g. Koka, Eff, Multicore OCaml, Unison).
 In fact, algebraic effects have been characterized as being equivalent to exceptions with an additional _resume_ operation.
 The techniques developed here for exceptions can probably be generalized to other classes of algebraic effects.

 But even without these additional mechanisms, exception checking is already useful as it is.
 It gives a clear path forward to make code that uses exceptions safer, better documented, and easier to refactor.
-The only loophole arises for scoped abilities - here we have to verify manually that these abilities do not escape.
+The only loophole arises for scoped capabilities - here we have to verify manually that these capabilities do not escape.
 Specifically, a `try` always has to be placed in the same computation stage as the throws that it enables.

 Put another way: If the status quo is 0% static checking since 100% is too painful, then an alternative that gives you 95% static checking with great ergonomics looks like a win.
 And we might still get to 100% in the future.